 Chef Chris Koetke has shared this family favorite recipe to help you cook a juicy, deeply flavorful steak every time!

-- 8 Tablespoons softened unsalted butter
+- 8 Tbsp. softened unsalted butter

 - 2 oz. can anchovies drained and finely minced